Garrett Simons: Judicial career

 Simons became a High Court judge in November 2018.

-In the High Court, he has heard cases involving company law, EU citizenship law, injunctions, planning and environmental law, the Hague Convention, judicial review, personal injuries, orders for possession, and insolvency law.
+On the bench in the High Court, he has heard cases involving company law, EU citizenship law, injunctions, planning and environmental law, the Hague Convention, judicial review, personal injuries, orders for possession, and insolvency law.
 In 2019, he set aside regulations which permitted the industrial extraction of peat from bogs, as the regulations were inconsistent with the Habitats Directive and Directives on Environmental impact assessment.

 In June 2020, he issued a judgment which ruled that Chapter 3 of the Industrial Relations (Amendment) Act 2015 was unconstitutional as it conferred too broad discretion on the Minister for Business, Enterprise and Innovation.
 This had the effect of invalidating Sectoral Employment Orders which applied to workers in certain sectors.
-The decision led to Bríd Smith TD to describe the decision as a "declaration of war" and said that Simons was "right-wing" and "upper class".
+The decision led to Bríd Smith, a TD for People Before Profit, to describe the decision as a "declaration of war" and said that Simons was "right-wing" and "upper class".
 Her remarks were condemned by the Minister for Justice and Equality Charles Flanagan, President of the Association of Judges of Ireland and High Court judge David Barniville, the President of the Law Society of Ireland, and the chairman of the Bar Council.
 Smith defended her remarks and said the reaction was "hysterical".